- The coming exodus: Transition to a post-fossil-fuel future, by Murray Grimwood

 - A healing herb garden for body, mind and spirit, by Sharon Stevens

 - Buried treasure: Make a garden treasure box to pest-proof your food scraps, by Mike Bradstock

 - Sweet and sour gardening: Assessing soils in the home garden, by Dr Tim Jenkins

 - How to harvest, cure and store kūmara, by Rachel Rose

-- Moon calendar for January and February by Rachel Pomeroy
+- Moon calendar for March and April, by Rachel Pomeroy

 Health and food

 - 30-day juice cleanse to heal an ovarian cyst: Raneeta Curtis shares her natural healing story

 - Two traditional gluten-free pancake ferments: Dosa and injera recipes, by Diana Noonan